foremanmining/foreman-slack-todd/README.md

-# foreman-slack-todd
+# foreman-telegram-bot
-The Foreman Slack Todd bot.
+The Foreman Telegram bot.